Zigmata/ReQuest/README.md

 Sick of typing `/help` every time you need to do something?
 Each menu page clearly outlines its functions so you don't have to memorize the bot, or re-learn it when features are added.

+### Server Configuration Wizard

+New to ReQuest?
+No problem!
+The configuration wizard walks server admins through setting up the bot for their server, step-by-step, while validating current settings to prevent misconfiguration.

 ### Optional Player Message Board

 Want your player characters to advertise their crafting?
 Looking to form an ad-hoc party for some role play?
 The message